s-shaligram/Mental-health-care/README.md

 19. "Users can save medical reports securely on your device."
 20. "HowYouFeel: Users will have own virtual assistant to comfort their stress."
 21. "Users can delete all personal app data."
+22. Canlender feature can be added to set appointment by user.